library(palmerpenguins)

 Testing a particular scientific hypothesis, then, requires a careful choice of statistical methods, then a careful interpretation of their results.
 To distinguish between different scientific hypotheses that offer competing explanations, we must find some way the statistical results can distinguish between those hypotheses.

-The role of the statistician is hence not simply to be a human flow-chart, following rules about which tests apply to which kind of data to take scientific data in and produce a model or hypothesis test as output.
+The role of the statistician is hence not simply to be a human flow-chart, following rules about which tests apply to which kind of data and spewing out \(p\) values.
 A good applied statistician must understand the science nearly as well as the scientist, while having a keen awareness of how statistical methods work and how their results should be interpreted.
 Let’s see this in action for regression.

 11.2 The t test